jv-amorim/Unity-Helpers/README.md

 ### File Helpers:

 - **FileManagementHelpers.cs**: Class with methods to Copy and Delete Files.
-Also has a method that create a unique name to a file that will be copied to a directory.
+Also has a method that create a unique name to a file that will be copied to a directory, avoiding the overwriting of an existing file.

 ### GameObject Helpers: